achristen/Gridded-Turbulent-Source-Area/README.md

 ![](gridded-weighted-flux-example.png)

+This code calculates gridded fields of the footprint function *&phi;* (x,y) and writes them into documented netCDF files that can be opened in most high-level programming languages.
+The grid in teh file is aligned to geographic North and has a user-defined domain.

 Individual source areas for one time step can be merged into a cumulative source area to create a source area climatology.
 In a cumulative source area, for each x and y, the individual *&phi;* (x,y) from each time step are summed and divided by the number of time steps.

 ![](gridded-cumulative-source-area.png)